paaskehaakon/ML-project/README.md

 # MEAN REVENUE FEATURES
 - mean revenue for shops with less than x busstations within y distance
 - mean revenue for same lvl2 (DONE)
-- mean revenue for for lvl1 in same municipality
+- mean revenue for for lvl1 and lvl3 in same municipality (DONE)
 - mean revenue for for shops how have more than x similar shops within y distance